Skip to main content

 ]

-Now we will create a new child account (for a user called Alice) under our issuance account.
-Alice needs her own public key to sign transactions with, so, first, we will generate that key and account-set:
+Now we will create a new child account for a customer named Alice under Bank One's issuance account.
+Alice needs her own key pair to sign transactions with, so first we generate her key (normally, Alice would generate her key pair herself in a client app):

 • CLI